eiffel-community/eiffel/eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ Yes
 __Description:__ Identifies an issue which was previously resolved, but that this SCC claims it has made changes to warrant removing the resolved status.
-For example, if an issue "Feature X" was resolved, but this SCC removed the implmentation that led to "Feature X" being resolved, that issue should no longer be considered resolved.
+For example, if an issue "Feature X" was resolved, but this SCC removed the implementation that led to "Feature X" being resolved, that issue should no longer be considered resolved.

 ### FLOW_CONTEXT
 __Required:__ No